 People with RA have special challenges when it comes to sleep.
 For example, you may experience any of the following:

-- have a hard time falling asleep due to pain
+- having a hard time falling asleep due to pain

-- wake up from pain before you’ve gotten enough sleep
+- waking up from pain before you’ve gotten enough sleep

-- wake up frequently while trying to sleep
+- waking up frequently while trying to sleep

 Trouble sleeping at night can make you feel drowsier during the day.
 Consider resting and taking daytime naps.

-If you have tried lifestyle changes like daily exercise and changing your sleep and rest schedule and you still have trouble sleeping, talk to your doctor about possible sleep aids and evaluation for sleep apnea.
+If you’ve tried lifestyle changes, such as daily exercise and changing your sleep and rest schedule, and you still have trouble sleeping, talk to your doctor about possible sleep aids and evaluation for sleep apnea.

-Since individuals with RA may tire more easily than those without it, you need to make choices about how to spend your time and energy efficiently.
+Individuals with RA may tire more easily than those without it, so they need to try to make choices about how to spend their time and energy efficiently.

 Conserve your energy by skipping certain physically strenuous activities.
 This may make it easier to do other more important activities later on.